geojeff/ThothApp/README.md

 ThothApp can be run with sc-server in one terminal window, if using the standard Ruby-based build tools, or with garcon.

 In another terminal, go to the your Thoth installation directory and run one of the initialization scripts shown below.
+You will also need read the Thoth docs about creating your own users and policies files.
+For example, in the default setup for ThothApp, it is assumed that username / password, "test" / "test" will be used.
+So, do this to get the scripts below to work:

+    cp myUsers.sample.js myUsers.js

+In the scripts below, myPolicies.js is commented out, but you may wish to learn about that.

 In another terminal, you may need to start and stop your backend.
 For example, when running with Riak, you might want to sometimes delete the data directory and restart.